 - FAQ -

-Our products are made to order and handcrafted with tender love and care.
+Why hasn’t my order shipped yet?Our products are made to order and handcrafted with tender love and care.
 Please allow 1-2 days of processing time before shipping.
 We appreciate your patience.

-Don't let the scientific names scare you!
+Should I be worried about all the scientific jargon?Don't let the scientific names scare you!
 We must conform to INCI cosmetic labeling standards.
 Rest assured that all of our ingredients are of natural origin.